w3c/webextensions/proposals/public-suffix.md

 #### 6. Sync vs Async

 Browser extension APIs are most commonly async, with API methods returning Promises.
-Earlier versions of this proposal set out an async API, with `getRegistrableDomain()` returning a `Promise<String>`.
+Earlier versions of this proposal set out an async API, with `getDomain()` returning a `Promise<string>`.
 However, some use cases require getting lists of registrable domains all in one go.
-In theory, this could be achieved by simply calling `getRegistrableDomain()` multiple times.
+In theory, this could be achieved by simply calling `getDomain()` multiple times.

 The problem with this approach is that there is overhead associated with an extension calling an async function on the parent browser.
-For example, obtaining the registrable domains of a list of 50 domains would involve making 50 async calls to the parent browser.
+For example, obtaining the registrable domains of a list of 50 hostnames would involve making 50 async calls to the parent browser.
 A batching method would allow the same result to be obtained with a single async call.

-For this reason, batching method `getRegistrableDomains()` was added to this API.
+For this reason, batching method `getDomains()` was added to this API.
 The method accepted an array of hostnames as input and returning a promise resolving to an array of registrable domains.
-A quick mockup of the two approaches was built using a simplified implementation of this proposal's API in a modified Firefox, and the batching approach was about 2-3 times faster for 50 domains.
+A quick mockup of the two approaches was built using a simplified implementation of this proposal's API in a modified Firefox, and the batching approach was about 2-3 times faster for 50 hostnames.

 Unfortunately, while this offered a solution to the performance problem, it added additional complexity to the API.
 To resolve this issue, the API